apache/druid/docs/ingestion/compaction.md

 |`segmentGranularity`|Time chunking period for the segment granularity.
 Defaults to 'null'.
 Accepts all [Query granularities](../querying/granularities.md).|No|
 |`queryGranularity`|Time chunking period for the query granularity.
 Defaults to 'null'.
 Accepts all [Query granularities](../querying/granularities.md).
 Not supported for automatic compaction.|No|

-For example, to set the set the segment granularity to "day" and the query granularity to "hour":
+For example, to set the segment granularity to "day" and the query granularity to "hour":
 ```json
 {
   "type" : "compact",